Malinoski/oc_loadtester/README.md

 The oc_loadtester tool allows customized [Gatling](https://github.com/gatling) simulations to generate load on a single or multiple [ownCloud](https://owncloud.org) servers.
 This tool was tested on Ubuntu 14.04,  Gatling 2.1.6, PostgreSQL 9.3.6, Java 7 and the following ownCloud versions: 5.0.18, 7.0.4, 8.0.3 and 8.1.0.

-Some simulation scenarios are provided [here](https://github.com/Malinoski/oc_loadtester/tree/master/gatling/examples).
+A example for simulation scenario are provided [here](https://github.com/Malinoski/oc_loadtester/tree/master/gatling/examples).

 The script for multiple ownCloud servers (see [here](https://github.com/Malinoski/oc_loadtester/tree/master/scripts)) modifies the original  [script](https://github.com/gatling/gatling/blob/416fb4364d25085bb207121d8b87e05836e8abb3/src/sphinx/cookbook/code/GatlingScalingOut.sh) provided at the Gatling GitHub repository.

+Scripts to try (see section 3) a full enviroment using Docker are provided [here](https://github.com/Malinoski/oc_loadtester/tree/master/docker).

 ### 1 How to use for a single ownCloud server